JonasNorlinder/lr-z-mplr24/README.md

 # Mutator-Driven Object Placement using Load Barriers

-This repository contains the code used in the paper [Mutator-Driven Object Placement using Load Barriers](https://doi.org/10.1145/3679007.3685060).
+This repository contains the implementation of LR-Z used in the paper [Mutator-Driven Object Placement using Load Barriers](https://doi.org/10.1145/3679007.3685060).

 ## Comparing patches